glenfant/cookiecutter.gillux/README.rst

 - Python 3 only!
 We don't start anymore new projects with Python 2 today.
 - Generic setuptools enabled package
 - Any level of namespaced package
-- Pre cooked Sphinx skeleton
+- Pre cooked Sphinx skeleton (option that requires to install Sphinx along with cookiecutter)
 - Custom shell command (option)
 - Tests in their own file layout outside the package source tree.